compsciprep-acsl-2020/2019-2020-ACSL-Python-Akshay/inclass exercise/Nov9.md

 <br />
 Once you are done push your code to github and let me know <br />
 This should not take more than 20 minutes <br />
-you can use pycharm and write your name in your program
+you can use pycharm if your program is written in python <br />
+You can use eclipse/intellij if your program is written in java